Special Lagrangian webbing: Introduction

 Let $\mathcal{O}$ be a Hamiltonian isotopy class of closed smoothly embedded positive Lagrangians diffeomorphic to a given manifold $L.$ Then $\mathcal{O}$ is naturally a smooth Fr\'echet manifold.
 A Riemannian metric $G$ on $\mathcal{O}$ is defined in ~\cite{solomon}.
 It is shown in~\cite{solomon-curv} that the metric $G$ has a Levi-Civita connection and the associated sectional curvature is non-positive.
 The Levi-Civita connection, which we describe in detail in Section~\ref{subsection:positive Lagrangians and geodesics}, gives rise to the notion of geodesics.
 The geodesic equation is a fully non-linear degenerate elliptic PDE~\cite{rubinstein-solomon}.
 A satisfactory existence theory for these geodesics would have far-reaching consequences for the uniqueness and existence of special Lagrangian submanifolds in $\mathcal{O}$~\cite{solomon,solomon-curv} as well as rigidity of Lagrangian intersections~\cite{rubinstein-solomon}.

 In~\cite{cylinders}, the authors introduce the cylindrical transform for geodesics of positive Lagrangians.
 A cylinder is a manifold of the form $N \times [0,1].$ The cylindrical transform of a geodesic of positive Lagrangians $(\Lambda_t)_{t \in [0,1]}$ is a one-parameter family of imaginary special Lagrangian cylinders.
 These cylinders satisfy the elliptic boundary condition that the boundary component corresponding to $N\times\{i\}$ is contained in $\Lambda_i$ for $i = 0,1.$ Thus, the degenerate elliptic geodesic equation is transformed to a family of elliptic equations.
 When the endpoints of the geodesic $\Lambda_0,\Lambda_1,$ are Lagrangian spheres intersecting transversally in two points, necessary and sufficient conditions are given for a family of imaginary special Lagrangian cylinders to arise as the cylindrical transform of a geodesic.
 As a consequence, it is shown that geodesics of such positive Lagrangian spheres persist under small perturbations of the endpoints.
-The cylindrical transform is naturally defined for geodesics of immersed Lagrangians that are smooth away from a finite number of conical singularities.
-Conversely, geodesics constructed from the inverse cylindrical transform a priori have a finite number of conical singularities and may not be embedded.
+The cylindrical transform is naturally defined for geodesics of immersed Lagrangians that are smooth away from a finite number of points, where a certain type of conical singularity is allowed.
 We call such geodesics \emph{cone-smooth}.
-The precise definition of cone-smooth is recalled in Section~\ref{subsection:Lagrangians with cone points}.
-Unless otherwise mentioned, all geodesics are cone-smooth.
+See Section~\ref{subsection:Lagrangians with cone points} for the precise definition.
+Conversely, geodesics constructed from the inverse cylindrical transform are in general cone-smooth.
+Below, unless otherwise mentioned, all geodesics are cone-smooth.